brian-naughton/the-echo-chamber/README.md

 ---

-*"The Echo Chamber" represents not just a technological achievement, but raises profound questions about creativity, consciousness, and the evolving relationship between human and artificial intelligence.*
+*"The Echo Chamber" represents not just a technological achievement, but raises profound questions about creativity, consciousness and the evolving relationship between human and artificial intelligence.*

 # The Echo Chamber Repository